Aligning Individual and Collective Objectives in Multi-Agent Cooperation: Preliminaries

-\textbf{Differential Game. } The theory of differential games was initially proposed by \citet{isaacs1965differential}, aiming to expand the scope of sequential game theory to encompass continuous-time scenarios.
-Through the lens of machine learning, we formalize the differential game, as shown in Definition \ref{def:diff_game}. \begin{definition}[Differential Game~\cite{balduzzi2018mechanics,Letcher2019Diff}] A differential game could be defined as a tuple $\{\gN, \vw, \vell\}$, where $\gN=\{1,\dots,n\}$ delineates the assembly of players.
+The theory of differential games was initially proposed by \citet{isaacs1965differential}, aiming to expand the scope of sequential game theory to encompass continuous-time scenarios.
+Through the lens of machine learning, we formalize the differential game, as shown in Definition \ref{def:diff_game}. \begin{definition}[Differential Game~\citep{balduzzi2018mechanics,Letcher2019Diff}] A differential game could be defined as a tuple $\{\gN, \vw, \vell\}$, where $\gN=\{1,\dots,n\}$ is the set of players.
 The parameter set $\vw=[\vw_i]^n\in \R^d$ is defined, each with $\vw_i\in \R^{d_i}$ and $d = \sum_{i=1}^n d_i$.
 Here, $\vell=\{\ell_i:\R^d \rightarrow \R\}_{i=1}^n$ represents the corresponding losses.
 These losses are assumed to be at least twice differential.
-Each player $i\in \gN$ is equipped with a policy, parameterized by $\vw_i$, aiming to minimize its individual loss $\ell_i$. \end{definition}
+Each player $i\in \gN$ is equipped with a policy, parameterized by $\vw_i$, aiming to minimize its loss $\ell_i$. \end{definition}

-We rewrite the \textit{simultaneous gradient} $\vxi(\vw)$ of a differential game as $ \vxi(\vw) = (\nabla_{\vw_1}\ell_1, \dots, \nabla_{\vw_n}\ell_n)\in \R^d, $ which is the gradient of the losses with respect to the parameters of the respective players.
+We write the \textit{simultaneous gradient} $\vxi(\vw)$ of a differential game as $ \vxi(\vw) = (\nabla_{\vw_1}\ell_1, \dots, \nabla_{\vw_n}\ell_n)\in \R^d, $ which is the gradient of the losses with respect to the parameters of the respective players.
 Furthermore, \textit{Hessian matrix} $\vH$ mentioned in a differential game is the Jacobian matrix of the simultaneous gradient.

 The \textit{learning dynamics} of differential game often refers to the process of sequential updates over $\vw$.
-The \textit{learning rule} for each player is defined as the operator, $ \vw \leftarrow \vw - \gamma \vxi, $ where $\vxi$ is a feasible direction, and $\gamma$ is a step size (learning rate) to determine the distance to move for each update.
+The \textit{learning rule} for each player is defined as the operator, $ \vw \leftarrow \vw - \gamma \vxi, $ where $\gamma$ is a step size (learning rate) to determine the distance to move for each update.